 And then there was a turn of luck — having taken the same route everyday, we had missed the 13th century bell tower, the pocket sized town square, and the mile-long walk street dotted with restaurants.
 Residents from the surrounding towns were strolling arm-in-arm — a scene made familiar from pretty much any old-school Italian film.

-Combine remaining olive oil and vinegar in a small jar, close, and shake until well combined.
+- Make The Salad Dressing: Combine the remaining 1/4 cup of olive oil and vinegar in a small jar, close, and shake until well combined.
 Season with salt and freshly ground black pepper then mix with the cooled farro.